nanonothing/pharmacy_counting/src/README.md

 ## Demo Instruction<br/>
 The script pharmcy_counting.py is written in Python 3.7.2.
 ## Input data<br/>
- It provides information on prescription drugs prescribed by individual physicians and other health care providers.
-The dataset identifies prescribers by their ID, last name, and first name.
-It also describes the specific prescriptions that were dispensed at their direction, listed by drug name and the cost of the medication.<br/>
+ The input data will be a text file provides information on prescription drugs prescribed by individual physicians and other health care providers. <br/>
+ Each line of this file contain these fields:<br/>
+ * Id: Identitiy number of the prescribers
+ * Last_name: last name of the prescribers
+ * First_name: first name of the prescribers
+ * drug_name: drug name of the prescription
+ * cost: Cost of the medication
 ## Output data<br/>
 Each line of this file contain these fields:<br/>